Mintbase/templates/simple-gallery/README.md

 cp .env.example .env.local
 ```

-Then open `.env.local` and set the environment variables to match the ones for your Google Optimize account.

 ## Set ENV variables

 Once that's done, copy the `.env.example` file in this directory to `.env.local` (which will be ignored by Git):

 ```bash
 cp .env.example .env.local